The Bavarian Background of Hitler’s Eagle’s Nest

 In 1999, a museum — the Obersalzberg Documentation Center — was built atop one of the bunkers.
 It does a fine job of explaining the history of the site and offers a concise and powerful overview of Nazi history.
 (As it's designed primarily for the edification of German citizens, there's very little in English here, but an audioguide app makes the visit worthwhile for English speakers.)

 Most visit the area as a side trip from Salzburg, which is connected to Berchtesgaden by an easy 50-minute bus ride.
 (The train ride is longer and much less scenic.)
-From Berchtesgaden's bus hub you can either hop a different bus to the Obersalzberg sites, or visit them with a guided tour.
+From Berchtesgaden's bus hub you can hop a different bus to the Obersalzberg sites.

 As the region's historic Nazi ties have (understandably) overshadowed its once-famed scenery, many visitors miss their chance to experience what made this corner of the Bavarian Alps legendary long before Hitler.